Cherry Shrimp Selective Breeding Guide For Beginners

 There is a serious drawback to this breeding technique.

-With every new generation, the offsprings can start to lose their color.
+With every new generation, the offspring can start to lose their color.
 This phenomenon is known as Trait Depression.
 Along with that, too much inbreeding can result in the following:

 • decrease in the fertility rate of the shrimps